Skip navigation

 Her recent sole and co-authored articles include:

 Sarah's current sole and co-authored research focuses on the fashioning of ageing star-celebrities in film and fashion media.
-Forthcoming papers and publications include work critically examining costume, fashion, gender, and performance in the cross-media representations of Tilda Swinton, Keanu Reeves, and Javier Bardem.
+Forthcoming publications include work critically examining costume, fashion, gender, and performance in the cross-media representations of Tilda Swinton, Keanu Reeves, and Javier Bardem.

 Sarah is a member of the editorial team for Film, Fashion and Consumption journal and is on the editorial boards of Fashion, Style and Popular CultureCritical Studies in Fashion and Beauty, and the International Journal of Sustainable Fashion and Textiles.
 She is a member of the Critical Costume steering group and a member of the European Popular Culture Association.
 Sarah is regularly asked to peer review articles and book proposals for leading journals, and academic publishers.